StadGent/fractal_styleguide_gent-base/components/41-organisms/footer/README.md

 All websites and all pages must include the footer.

-The footer should be used **as is**.

-**See the specific requirements for the City of Ghent website and for separate websites below.**

 ## How it works

 The footer component is the last visible component on every page.
 The position of the footer is fixed on the page.

 The footer is fully responsive and shows the same content and functionalitiy on all screen resolutions.

 The footer component contains the following elements:

-* Gentinfo contact information (fixed)
+* Gentinfo contact information
-* Useful links (fixed)
+* Useful links
-* Postal address (fixed)
-* Social media links (fixed)
+* Social media links
+* Legal links
-* Mention of Digipolis (fixed)
+* Mention of Digipolis

-The Gentinfo contact information in itself contains the following fixed elements:
+The Gentinfo contact information in itself contains the following elements:

-* A spot illustration (fixed)
+* A spot illustration
-* The Gentinfo typologo (fixed)
+* The Gentinfo typologo
-* Introduction to Gentinfo (fixed)
+* Introduction to Gentinfo
-* Gentinfo telephone number with tel-link (fixed)
+* Gentinfo telephone number with tel-link
-* Gentinfo e-mail address with mailto-link (fixed)
+* Gentinfo e-mail address with mailto-link
-* Link to the Gentinfo contact form (fixed)
+* Link to the Gentinfo contact form
-* Chat function (fixed)
+* Chat function

-**Specific requirements for the City of Ghent website and for separate websites are listed below.**

 ## Requirements

-### City of Ghent website

-The footer on the City of Ghent website should always be used **as is**.
-The elements, style, layout and content in the footer **cannot be changed in anyway**.

-In the examples the footer component is shown as it should be included in different languages.

-Other requirements:

-* The footer on the City of Ghent website and on pages within City of Ghent themes should always stay the same.
-* The footer always refers to the City of Ghent in a general level.
+The footer always refers to the City of Ghent in a general level.

-* The components in the footer are fixed and must always be included.
-* The links in the footer always refer to the same web pages.
+Within a website, the footer always stays the same.
-* The social media links always refer to the social media pages of the City of Ghent in a general level.
-* The language button that opens a popup with links to the other language versions must always be included.

-### Separate websites

-* The footer on a separate website should always stay the same within the separate website.
-* The footer always refers to the City of Ghent in a general level.
-* The components in the footer are fixed and must always be included.
-    * The only exceptions are:
+In the footer component, the following elements can vary per website:

 * The useful links.
-There can be more or less of them.
+They can be selected per website.
+There can be more or less of them and they can link to specific websites or pages that are relevant for that website.
 * The chat function ("Chat with Gentinfo") can be omitted.
-This is a functional decision specific for the separate website.
+This is a functional decision specific for the website.

-        * The language button that opens the popup with links to the other language versions can be omitted if this is not necessary or not applicable for the separate website.
-            * In the popup with links to the other language versions, there can also be more or less language versions depending on which languages are or aren't supported by the separate website.
-    * The postal address, Gentinfo contact information, social media links and mention of Digipolis cannot be altered, this should stay the same als on the City of Ghent website and City of Ghent themes.
+All other elements in the footer are fixed and should be included *as is*.
+The Gentinfo contact information, social media links, legal links and the mention of Digipolis should stay the same for every website using the City of Ghent Style Guide.
+Also the style and the layout cannot be changed in anyway.
+In the examples the footer component is shown as it should be included in different languages.
-* The links in the footer always refer to the same web pages.
-* The social media links always refer to the social media pages of the City of Ghent in a general level.

 ## Usage